 - a) Appoint a lead Board member with the appropriate skills and experience to provide support to the Strategic Lead for Safeguarding.
-This is currently Sharon Allen. - b) Regularly review whether the things the organisation has put in place are creating a safer culture and keeping people safe.
+This is currently Gareth Hillier. - b) Regularly review whether the things the organisation has put in place are creating a safer culture and keeping people safe.

-Strategic lead for safeguarding: Operations Director has responsibility for:
+Strategic lead for safeguarding: Director of Communities has responsibility for:

-- a) Ensuring policies and procedures are in place relating to the safeguarding of children and adults at risk. - b) Supervising and supporting the work of the Operational Safeguarding Lead and ensuring sufficient resources are available to fulfil the role effectively. - c) Maintaining a cross organisational focus and attention to matters relating to the safeguarding of children and adults.
+- a) Ensuring policies and procedures are in place relating to the safeguarding of children and adults at risk. - b) Maintaining a cross organisational focus and attention to matters relating to the safeguarding of children and adults.

-- d) Ensuring that strategic initiatives, policies or procedures are instigated in response to internal and external learning and/or new legislative policy and guidance. - e) In partnership with HR, allocating and coordinating investigations into allegations of abuse in relation to the allegations against employees. - f) Allocating and coordinating any requests from the local authority to 'make enquiries' as per Section 42 of the Care Act 2014. - g) Ensuring CHS responds appropriately to requests to contribute to and attend as required, meetings relating but not limited to Safeguarding Adult Reviews (SAR's), Multi-Agency Risk Assessment Conference (MARAC) and Multi-Agency Public Protection Arrangements (MAPPA).
+- c) Ensuring that strategic initiatives, policies or procedures are instigated in response to internal and external learning and/or new legislative policy and guidance. - d) In partnership with the Human Resources team, allocating and coordinating investigations into allegations of abuse in relation to the allegations against employees. - e) Allocating and coordinating any requests from the local authority to 'make enquiries' as per Section 42 of the Care Act 2014. - f) Ensuring CHS responds appropriately to requests to contribute to and attend as required, meetings relating but not limited to Safeguarding Adult Reviews (SAR's), Multi-Agency Risk Assessment Conference (MARAC) and Multi-Agency Public Protection Arrangements (MAPPA). - g) Maintaining a list of Designated Safeguarding Persons (DSP's) and ensuring that information related to this is kept up to date. - h) Providing support and advice to the Designated Safeguarding Persons. - i) Liaising with HR to ensure that training content is aligned to organisational policies and procedures and achieving required outcomes.